robertanderson10/test/README.md

 ## Tests

-I have used Jest for unit testing.
-These tests can be run from the NodeJS console through the npm test command.
+The aim is to have jest hooked up and run from the NodeJS console through the npm test command.

 ## Contributors